-In November 2015, the FASB issued Accounting Standards Update No. 2015-17,"Balance Sheet Classification of Deferred Taxes," (ASU 2015-17), which requires an entity to present deferred tax assets and liabilities, along with any related valuation allowance, as noncurrent on the balance sheet.
-The new standard is effective for us on July 1, 2017, with early adoption permitted.
-We elected to early adopt this guidance for the second quarter of fiscal year 2016 on a prospective basis and therefore have not retrospectively adjusted any prior reporting periods.
-The adoption of this standard did not have a material effect on our consolidated financial statements.
+In July 2015, the FASB issued Accounting Standards Update No. 2015-11,"Simplifying the Measurement of Inventory" (ASU 2015-11), which requires an entity to measure inventory at the lower of cost and net realizable value.
+Net realizable value is the estimated selling price in the ordinary course of business, less reasonably predictable costs of completion, disposal, and transportation.
+The new standard is effective for us on July 1, 2017 and will be applied prospectively as of the interim or annual period of adoption.
+We elected to early adopt the new standard effective for the fourth quarter of fiscal 2017.
+The application of the new standard did not have a material impact on our consolidated financial statements.

-In April 2015, the FASB issued Accounting Standards Update No. 2015-03,"Interest- Imputation of Interest (Subtopic 835-30): Simplifying the Presentation of Debt Issuance Costs," (ASU 2015-03), which requires an entity to present debt issuance costs related to recognized debt liability in the balance sheet as a direct deduction from the carrying amount of that debt liability.
-The new standard is effective for us on July 1, 2016 and early adoption is permitted.
-We elected to early adopt this new guidance effective for the first quarter of fiscal year 2016 and we have applied the changes retrospectively to all periods presented.
-The adoption of this standard did not have a material effect on our consolidated financial statements.
+In August 2016, the FASB issued Accounting Standards Update No. 2016-15, "Statement of Cash Flows (Topic 230): Classification of Certain Cash Receipts and Cash Payments" (ASU 2016-15), which reduces the existing diversity in practice related to the presentation of the statement cash flows under Topic 230, Statement of Cash Flows, and other Topics.
+The new standard is effective for us on July 1, 2018, and early adoption is permitted.
+We elected to adopt this new guidance effective for the first quarter of fiscal 2017, and we have applied the changes retrospectively to all periods presented.
+Our prior period classification of contingent consideration payments and proceeds from the settlement of insurance aligns with the requirements of this new standard and did not require adjustments to the prior period presented.